zouvier/Dictionary/README.md

 A dictionary program

 TODO:
-create a web page with a SQL database which can be accesed
+create a web page with a SQL database

 Finished: